FateUnix29/FateUnix29/README.md

 I have extensive knowledge in what is in a processing unit, have made my own microcodes/ISA's, can code in machine code if I'm given the ISA (prefered name and if it's documented in a way my simplistic brain can understand), and have made a bad (and currently making a good-ish) processor in Minecraft. *(Hey, it's a good simulation!)*

-This is actually my Raspberry Pi Model 4 B. My main computer *unfortunately* runs on Windows.
+This is (sometimes) actually my Raspberry Pi Model 4 B. My main computer *unfortunately* runs on Windows.

 Anyhow, have fun looking around.
 Most of my things are probably uploaded just for other specific people.